Language selection

 Feedback

-The Manager and Lead on Accessibility is the person responsible for receiving feedback on barriers and accessibility at FINTRAC.
+The Manager of Workplace Experience is the person responsible for receiving feedback on barriers and accessibility at FINTRAC.

 To submit your comments, suggestions and questions on all matters relating to accessibility, barriers that you may have experienced while dealing with FINTRAC, or the implementation of the Accessibility Plan, you can contact us: